When am I required to attend classes?

 Scans or photocopies of documents will not be sufficient to satisfy the academic condition of your offer.

-Please refer to the Meeting offer conditions page for more information on what you are required to submit and the address that the documents will need to be posted to.
+Please refer to the Next Steps page for more information on what you are required to submit and the address that the documents will need to be posted to.

 IELTS and TOEFL certificates should be scanned and emailed to the Executive MBA Admissions team.
 If you have not yet received your certificates, you can email your IELTS Test Report Number or TOEFL 16 digit registration number to the Executive MBA Admissions team.